Fematich/mlengine-boilerplate/README.md

 This repository is designed to quickly get you started with new Machine Learning projects on Google Cloud Platform.
 Slides: https://bit.ly/mlwithgcp

+## Example: classification of flower images

+This example adapted the boilerplate to perform classification of flower images.
+The major changes in the code consist of (1) reading images and transforming them into pixels as input value, (2) transforming the lables into one hot encoded vectors and (3) changing the ml model to predict the one hot encoded vector (using softmax to output multiple numbers that sum to 1).

 ### Functionalities

 The project is still under development, current functionalities: